Welcome to Pennsylvania Environmental Council's Mini Grant Programs

 Mini grant and award programs administered by PEC include:

-Circuit Trails Coalition Community Grant Program: Supported by funding from the William Penn Foundation, PEC administers the Circuit Trails Coalition Community Grant Program on behalf of the Circuit Trails Coalition and in collaboration with coalition member organizations.
+Circuit Trails Coalition Community Grant Program: Supported by funding from the William Penn Foundation, National Fish and Wildlife Foundation, and U.S. Fish and Wildlife Service, PEC administers the Circuit Trails Coalition Community Grant Program on behalf of the Circuit Trails Coalition and in collaboration with coalition member organizations.

-The program provides one-year and two-year grants of $1,000 to $10,000 per year for projects that increase a sense of welcome, belonging, and safety among under-represented groups on the Circuit Trails, a network of hundreds of miles of multi-use trails throughout nine counties in the Greater Philadelphia region (PA and NJ).
+Round 2, funded by the William Penn Foundation, is now open.
+The program provides one-year grants of $1,000-$12,000 for projects that increase a sense of welcome, belonging, and safety among under-represented groups on the Circuit Trails, a network of 400 miles of multi-use trails throughout nine counties in the Greater Philadelphia region (PA and NJ).

-Priority will be given to projects led by and engaging under-represented and marginalized groups; projects that promote equity and serve historically disinvested communities; and organizations with a budget of less than $500,000.
-Find full details in the program guidelines below.
+Priority is given to projects led by and engaging under-represented and marginalized groups; projects that promote equity and serve historically disinvested communities; and organizations with a budget of less than $250,000.
+Full guidelines and the application can be found at the bottom of this page.
+Applications are due by Monday, September 30, 2024 at 5pm.

-Laurel Highlands Conservation Landscape Mini Grants: Supported by funding from the Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program PEC administers the Laurel Highlands Conservation Landscape Mini Grant Program.
+Laurel Highlands Conservation Landscape Mini Grants: PEC administers the Laurel Highlands Conservation Landscape (LHCL) Mini Grant Program with funding from Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program.

-Priorities: Projects should complement the mission to foster conservation and stewardship of the natural and man-built environments while promoting sustainable economic development through outdoor recreation in one or more of these topics: Land Conservation, Water Conservation, Trails, Tourism & Outdoor Recreation, Infrastructure Maintenance and Development, Climate Resilience, or Communication.
+Projects must be within Cambria, Fayette, Somerset, and Westmoreland Counties and complement the LHCL mission to foster conservation and stewardship of the natural and man-built environments while promoting sustainable economic development through outdoor recreation in one or more of these topics: Land Conservation, Water Conservation, Trails, Tourism & Outdoor Recreation, Infrastructure Maintenance and Development, Climate Resilience, or Communication.

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
 Applicants can request $1,000 - $10,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).

-Northeast Environmental Partnership Awards: The Northeastern Pennsylvania Environmental Partnership Awards are presented annually to recognize the achievements of individuals or organizations that, through partnerships, have achieved excellence in environmental protection or conservation.
+Northeast Environmental Partnership Awards: These awards are presented annually to recognize the achievements of individuals or organizations that, through partnerships, have achieved excellence in environmental protection or conservation.
 The event also showcases the recipients of the Thomas P. Shelburne Environmental Leadership Award and the Emerging Environmental Leader Award.

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.

 This program provides mini grants on a competitive basis for single and multi-day paddling events on Pennsylvania’s waterways.
-Sojourns must incorporate significant educational programming and be open to all participants (i.e., private trips are not eligible).
+Sojourns must incorporate educational programming and be open to the public (private trips are not eligible).

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
-Applicants can request up to $1,000 per day for multi-day sojourns and $500 for a single-day sojourn.
-Proposals must include a 1:1 match (cash, in-kind, or a combination).
+Grants are $1,000 per on water day.
+A 1:1 match (cash, in-kind, or a combination) is required.

-Pennsylvania Water Trails Partnership Mini Grants: The Pennsylvania Environmental Council works in partnership with the Pennsylvania Fish & Boat Commission, Pennsylvania Department of Conservation and Natural Resources, and the National Park Service to facilitate the Pennsylvania Water Trails Program.
-With 28 designated trails established across the Commonwealth, the program brings technical assistance and executive oversight to the diverse network.
+Pennsylvania Water Trails Program Mini Grants: PEC works in partnership with the Pennsylvania Fish & Boat Commission, Pennsylvania Department of Conservation and Natural Resources, and the National Park Service to facilitate the PA Water Trails Program.
+With 28 designated trails across the Commonwealth, the Program brings technical and financial assistance and to the diverse network.

 Grants are available on a competitive basis for projects that implement the PA Water Trail Program’s eight guiding principles: Partnership, Stewardship, Volunteerism, Education, Conservation, Community Vitality, Diversity, and Wellness & Well-being.

-Proposed projects must demonstrate that they will advance program goals such as creating recreational opportunities for all Pennsylvanians on water trails; developing trails that support sustainable use of natural resources; increasing and improving physical and psychological access to Pennsylvania Water Trails for all; and connecting water trails to land trails or to other culturally significant community assets.
+Proposed projects must demonstrate that they will advance program goals such as creating recreational opportunities for all Pennsylvanians on water trails; developing trails that support sustainable use of natural resources; increasing and improving inclusive access to Pennsylvania Water Trails for all; and connecting water trails to land trails or to other culturally significant community assets.

-Pocono Forests & Waters Conservation Landscape Mini Grants: Supported by funding from Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program PEC administers the Pocono Forests and Waters Conservation Landscape (PFWCL) Mini-Grant Program.
+Pocono Forests & Waters Conservation Landscape Mini Grants: PEC administers the Pocono Forests and Waters Conservation Landscape (PFWCL) Mini Grant Program with funding from Pennsylvania Department of Conservation and Natural Resources’ Community Conservation Partnership Program.

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
 Applicants can request $2,000 - $10,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).

-Statewide Waterway Access Grant (SWAG): The Pennsylvania Organization for Watersheds and Rivers (POWR), in partnership with the Pennsylvania Fish and Boat Commission and the PA Department of Conservation and Natural Resources, are excited to offer the Statewide Waterway Access Grant Program.
+Statewide Waterway Access Grant (SWAG): POWR administers the SWAG program with funding from the PA Fish and Boat Commission and the PA Department of Conservation and Natural Resources.

 Eligible applicants include non-profit organizations with tax-exempt status 501(c)(3), municipalities, counties, and educational institutions.
 Non-profit organizations must submit proof of non-profit status and be registered with the PA Department of State Bureau of Charitable Organizations.
 Applicants can request up to $30,000 and project proposals must include a 1:1 match (cash, in-kind, or a combination).